tamuhey/memor/README.md

 ```

 Various functions can be memoized.
-Because the arguments are saved as the keys of `std::collections::HashMap` internally,
+More Precisely, this macro can be applied to functions all of whose arguments implement `Eq + Hash`
-this macro can be applied to functions all of whose arguments implements `Eq + Hash`.
+because the arguments are saved as the keys of `std::collections::HashMap` internally,

 ```rust
 use memor::memo;